A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Proofs related to the generic regret analysis

-In this section we prove Lemma~\ref{th::first_bound}, assuming a relaxed version of Assumption~\ref{ass::sampling_prob} that we introduce below.
-We chose to present Assumption~\ref{ass::sampling_prob} in the main part of this paper because it is more intuitive, and sufficient for many families of distributions.
-Assumption~\ref{ass::relaxed_sp} bellow allows us to study all the families of distributions presented in this paper, and is based on two simple facts from the analysis: (1) the upper bound on the sampling probability is only necessary when the empirical distribution of a sub-optimal arm is ``close enough'' to its true distribution, and (2) a slightly looser lower bound is sufficient in the analysis if an arbitrary precision in the exponential term can be reached for large enough sample size.
+The relaxation is based on two simple facts from the analysis: (1) the upper bound on the sampling probability is only necessary when the empirical distribution of a sub-optimal arm is ``close enough'' to its true distribution, and (2) a slightly looser lower bound is sufficient in the analysis if an arbitrary precision in the exponential term can be reached, and (3) these two conditions are only needed for ``large enough'' sample size.
+Hence, while its statement is relatively heavy (compared to Assumption~\ref{ass::sampling_prob}), the intuition behind the relaxation is very natural.
+While we showed that all MED policies satisfy Assumption~\ref{ass::sampling_prob} directly, we need the results to hold under Assumption~\ref{ass::relaxed_sp} for the analysis of several \TS{} policies, including $h$-NPTS in Section~\ref{sec::NPTS}.